neovide/neovide/website/docs/configuration.md

 vim.g.neovide_cursor_vfx_particle_density = 7.0
 ```

 Sets the number of generated particles.
+The unit is roughly the amount of particles per 10 lines of
+travel.

 #### Particle Speed